Clostridioides (Clostridium) difficile infection

 ICD codes: A04.7 What is the ICD Code?

 Clostridioides (formerly: Clostridium) difficile are bacteria that colonize the intestines.
 This sometimes goes unnoticed.
-In the event of a disturbed intestinal flora, however, the bacteria can trigger intestinal inflammation and diarrhea.
+However, if the balance of intestinal flora is disrupted, the bacteria can trigger intestinal inflammation and diarrhea.
 Read on to discover how this happens and what treatment options are available.

 At a glance